Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

 We approached the bottom of Devil’s Door Rapids.
 There was the 1.5-meter drop we remembered from our last time there.
 Then we headed to the north side of the bay for the take-out spot for the 40-meter carry around the rapids.
 The higher water level meant that the landing we used last time was under water!

 The portage trail was somewhat overgrown and we spend a few minutes trimming the junipers to make it more obvious.
-And neither end of the trail is indicated by a portage marker.
+Typical for the park’s portages, neither end of the trail is indicated by a portage marker.

-The Bad River Channel was probably named as such by the voyageurs thanks to the larger number of rapids and chutes they would have had to deal with and explains why they avoided it.
+The Bad River Channel was probably named as such by the voyageurs thanks to the larger number of rapids and chutes they would have had to deal with and explains why they avoided its various options.

 The Old Voyageur Channel runs 3.2 kilometers from top to bottom with only one portage.
 Along with the French River’s Main Channel a bit to the east, it would have been the one most used by the voyageurs of old.